mprzybylak/kafka-streams-workshops/README.md

 ## Exercise 3 - Aggregation

+TODO: Update link to unit test with exercise

+There are two simple tasks:
+- Get to know how counting aggregation works
+- Get to know how perform more general aggregation

 ### Serdes

 Each time when data needs to be materialized in any way (eg read / write topic, transform data from one type to another) we need to provide a way to serialize / deserialize certain types.
 In kafka streams such operation are handled by so called "serdes" classes (**SER**ialize / **DE**serialize)